 20. Proceedings under this Act

-(1) Proceedings under this Act may be taken by the Registrar or by any other person authorized by the Board either generally or in any particular case.
+(1) Proceedings under this Act may be taken by the Registrar or by any other person authorised by the Board either generally or in any particular case.

 (2) A prosecution for an offence against this Act must be commenced within 18 months after the date on which the offence was allegedly committed.